 Things to Consider When Beginning the Divorce Process

 To file for divorce in Texas you must have resided in Texas for at least 6 months prior to the date your divorce is filed.
-Additionally, the county of suit will be determined by your residence or your spouse’s residence prior to filing.
+Additionally, the county of the suit will be determined by your residence or your spouse’s residence prior to filing.
 For example, to file for divorce in Smith County you or your spouse must have resided in Smith County for at least 90 days prior to filing for divorce.
 If you are considering divorce it is important to remember these requirements will determine whether you or your spouse qualify to file for divorce in Texas, and additionally in which county you may file for divorce.
-Oftentimes I receive calls from potential new clients inquiring about a divorce after a recent move or separation.
+Oftentimes I receive calls from potential new clients inquiring about divorce after a recent move or separation.
 For example, I have received a call before from a potential client where both the potential client and their spouse recently separated and both moved to a new county.
 This could potentially delay filing your divorce until you or your spouse establish residency in a county for the required 90-days.
 If you are considering a divorce call me before you make decisions regarding a move so we can discuss how this might affect your divorce case.
 Hiring a knowledgeable and local Tyler Divorce Attorney at the beginning is strongly recommended.

 Starting the Divorce Process

-It is important that you contact a quality Tyler Divorce Attorney and have a consultation regarding your specific circumstances.
+It is important that you contact a quality Divorce Attorney in Tyler Texas and have a consultation regarding your specific circumstances.
 The sooner, the better.
 Consulting with an attorney as soon as possible may increase the likelihood of preserving your rights when it comes to both children and property.
 An Original Petition will be filed to begin the divorce process.
 The petition contains basic information regarding the issues involved in your particular divorce.
 In Texas, absent special circumstances, a divorce must be on file for at least 60 days before the Court may grant the divorce.
 The 60-day time period begins at the time of filing.

 Along with filing the petition for divorce, it is also possible to request a temporary restraining order or request the Court set a hearing date for temporary orders.
 This can be a very important part of the divorce process, especially if children and property division are involved in your particular case.
 A temporary restraining order allows the Court to issue particular orders regarding the parties, the children and the property, which remain in place for 14 days, unless extended by the Court.
-Some Courts have “standing” temporary orders that take effect when a divorce is filed and apply to both spouses.
+Some Courts have “standing” temporary orders that take effect when a divorce is filed and applies to both spouses.
 It is important to contact an attorney who is familiar with the Court your case will be filed in so you will be aware of “standing” temporary orders.
 The purpose of the temporary restraining order is to help preserve property, discourage bad behavior that often arises in a divorce and also protect the children and parties to the divorce.
 If a temporary restraining order is issued, then a hearing for temporary orders will be set before the Court to occur within 14 days of the date the Court signs the temporary restraining order.
 Likewise, if a request for temporary order hearing is filed along with the petition for divorce, then the Court will set a date for the hearing to occur, but it is not required that it be set within 14 days.
 Contact me as soon as you know you may need to file for divorce or if your spouse has told you they are filing for divorce.

 As a divorce attorney, I am often asked why a temporary restraining order might be necessary.
 If you are concerned your spouse will withdraw significant funds, destroy property, harass you, or possibly remove the children from the county or state, then a temporary restraining order can address these issues.
 Because a Court is not able to grant you a final divorce until your case has been on file for at least 60 days, it is important to work diligently at the beginning to protect your children, your property and your well-being by obtaining a temporary restraining order.
 A temporary restraining order may not be needed in every case, but this is an area we will talk about before filing to determine the best course of action for your case.

 Once your divorce is filed it is necessary to serve your spouse with the divorce petition and any temporary restraining order or notice of hearing for temporary orders by having a private process server, sheriff or constable officially serve your spouse with the documents.
 Just giving your spouse a copy of the documents is not enough to move your case forward.
 In some cases if your spouse agrees to accept the divorce petition he or she can sign a waiver of service.
-It is important that the all the necessary requirements be contained within the waiver of service, that your spouse actually receive a copy of the divorce petition filed with the Court, and that your spouse actually sign the waiver of service before a notary public.
+It is important that all the necessary requirements be contained within the waiver of service, that your spouse actually receives a copy of the divorce petition filed with the Court, and that your spouse actually signs the waiver of service before a notary public.

 What Happens at the Temporary Order Hearing?